Below, you’ll learn:

-Due to this fact, larger physical sensor sizes combined with larger megapixel counts provide increased camera performance, with less noise, especially in low-light shooting situations.
+Larger physical sensor sizes combined with larger megapixel counts provide increased camera performance, with less noise, especially in low-light shooting situations.

 The aperture diameter & shutter speed control how much light is captured by each pixel, thus increasing or decreasing the signal strength.

 The ISO determines the amplification of the signal & inherent noise.
-The ISO also determines how much light is required for the optimal exposure.
+The ISO also determines how much light is required for optimal exposure.